oh-lang/oh/wishlist.md

 TODO: maybe this is ok.  it might even be less confusing than using different brackets for types.  but i do really like `array_[int_]` rather than `array_(int_)`;
 so it makes generics easier to think about, especially when combined with functions.
+HOWEVER, i think it's probably best to keep it the way it is unless we want to force all functions to be multiline (either by `{}` or by indenting), because `fn_(): null` would look like we're already returning a value.

 TODO: this should probably be disallowed.  the compiler needs to be able to reason about the type in a `x_[...]` function.  come up with deterministic examples.